cburst/anti-LLM-abuse-toolkit/README.md

-🧾 this repo contains python scripts that can be used to verify text authorship by examining how familiar the claimed author is with the text content.
+🧾 these python scripts can verify text authorship by examining claimed authors' familiarity with the text content.
 🧾 each script starts with a students.tsv file that contains student numbers, student names, and text columns.

 here is the initial batch: